oracle/tribuo/docs/PackageOverview.md

     are always applied at prediction time.
   - util - Utilities for basic operations such as for working with arrays and random samples.
-- Data - provides classes which deal with sampled data, columnar data, csv files and text inputs.
+- Data - (artifactID `tribuo-data`, package root: `org.tribuo.data`) provides classes which deal with sampled data, columnar data, csv files and text inputs.
 The user is encouraged to provide their own text processing infrastructure implementation, as the one here is fairly basic.
   - columnar - The columnar package provides many useful base classes for